Read This First

 Prompt 2: Provide a profile of the podcast guest and links to media featuring his work.

-The section turns on Profile: Terrence Deacon and Media Featuring Terrence Deacon’s Work.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Profile: Terrence Deacon and Media Featuring Terrence Deacon’s Work in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Profile: Terrence Deacon distinct from Media Featuring Terrence Deacon’s Work.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Profile: Terrence Deacon distinct from Media Featuring Terrence Deacon’s Work.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

-At this stage, the gain is not memorizing the conclusion but learning to think with Key Terms and Definitions, Summary, and Factual Accuracy.
+Treat Key Terms and Definitions, Factual Accuracy, and Logical Coherence as handles, not slogans.
 The question should remain open enough for revision but structured enough that disagreement is not mere drift.
 The metaphysical pressure is to distinguish what must be true, what may be true, and what language merely makes easy to imagine.

 The Symbolic Species